 With summer winding down, outdoor yoga classes will give way to indoor classes.
 They’re widely available, either in group or individual settings.
 Check with community recreation programs, fitness centers and private yoga studios.

 Hot yoga isn’t for everyone.
-Witmer, the cardiologist, says heart patients should stay with conventional yoga and not subject their heart and lungs to hot yoga conditions.
+Heart patients should stay with conventional yoga and not subject their heart and lungs to hot yoga conditions, Witmer says.